Arctic Survival Stories

 James and Jennifer Stolpa – A 50 mile walk to rescue his wife

-After getting stuck in the wilderness with no way of calling for help and no one looking for them, the Stolpa family were forced to walk in waist deep snow for miles looking for someone who could help them.
+After getting stuck in the wilderness with no way of calling for help and no one looking for them, the Stolpa family was forced to walk in waist-deep snow for miles looking for someone who could help them.

 James and Jennifer Stolpa – The Full Survival Story